openshift/enhancements/enhancements/cluster-scope-secret-volumes/csi-driver-host-injections.md

 >unmount associated tmpfs for the SA in questions (assuming tmpfs per SA scales) so the data is no longer available from
 >that location.
 But since it could have copied the data elsewhere, do we need to kill the Pod?
 If so, would the CSI
 >driver even be allowed to initiate killing a Pod?
 If so, what is required and what approach should be employed?
-> 2. CVO vs. OLM for delivery.
-May need @derekwaynecarr to cast the deciding vote.
-Latest pro-con list below in the
->implementation details install section.
-Top level question to answer is do we want this feature installed on
->all OCP clusters, or have it be an optional component.
-If optional, OLM is the defacto answer.
-If it always needs to
->be there, does that mandate CVO, or as some reviewers have speculated, *perhaps not in the near future*.

 ## Summary

 This proposal will describe a [CSI driver](https://github.com/container-storage-interface/spec/blob/master/spec.md) based means for OpenShift cluster administrators to share `Secrets` / `ConfigMaps` defined in one namespace with other namespaces.

 Any owners/authors/users of Pods in those namespaces can opt into the consumption of the content of those shared `Secrets` / `ConfigMaps` during their Pod's execution.

-This proposal was broken off from [a proposal on injecting RHEL entitlements/subscriptions](https://github.com/openshift/enhancements/pull/214)
-**EDITORIAL NOTE:** if/when PR 214 merges the reference link will be adjusted to point to the merged document hosted on https://github.com/openshift/enhancements.
-Or if that PR is replaced by another proposal, or this proposal, this proposal will point that out.

 ## Motivation

 Simplify provision and consumption of `Secrets` and `ConfigMaps` defined in one namespace by pods in other namespaces.
+There are numerous use cases where information should be defined only once on the cluster and shared broadly, such as:

+- Distribution of custom PKI certificate authorities, such as corporate self-signed certificates.
+- Simple Content Access certificates used to access RHEL subscription content.
+  See also the [Subscription Content Access](/enhancements/subscription-content/subscription-content/access.md) proposal.

 ### Goals

 - Provide easy to use sharing of `Secrets` and `ConfigMaps` defined in one namespace by pods in other namespaces.
 - When a shared `Secret` or `ConfigMap` changes, the container filesystem content the CSI driver injects into the Pod needs to reflect those changes.
 - When a cluster-admin revokes access to shared `Secrets` or `ConfigMaps` that was previously granted, that data should no longer be accessible.

 ### Non-Goals

-1. This proposal assumes the sensitive content encapsulated in the `Secret` or `ConfigMap` is valid and correct for the user's purposes.
-No validation of the content for specific usage within a Pod will be done.
-That said, this proposal provides for watching for updates to those objects.
-So if the cluster administrator realized on their own they have provided bad data, and then corrects it, this proposal will watch for, discover, and propagate the update when new Pods consuming the content are provisioned.

-2. Protecting this content from being viewed/copied by users: if it's available for the Pod to use, the user who can create a Pod that can utilize this feature can also read / view / exfiltrate the Secret/ConfigMap contents.
-It is technically impossible to avoid that.

-3. This proposal for now assumes linux only for the underlying host/node.
-No windows, etc.
+- Validate the content within a shared `Secret` or `ConfigMap`.
+- Prevent content in shared `Secrets` or `ConfigMaps` from being copied.
+- Support for Windows nodes/workloads.

 ## Proposal